 “I have seen all the works that are done under the sun; and, behold, all is vanity and vexation of spirit” – King Solomon (Ecclesiastes 1).

-The Pali canon contains several definitions of conceit, but they all fall into the following categories:
+There are several definitions of conceit in the Pali canon, but they seem to fall into the following categories:

 • The conceit that I am or shall be something